PhD Admissions Frequently Asked Questions

 No, you may apply to only one degree program per academic year.
 An exception is within the Biosciences, in which you may apply to up to three PhD programs within your one application.
 However, you may apply concurrently to one departmental program and to a professional school program (law, medicine or business).

-We receive approximately 120 PhD applications each year, and are able to admit 10-12 new students each year.
+We receive approximately 120 PhD applications each year, and usually admit 10-12 new students each year.

 Graduate Exam Requirements (PhD)